ethereum/devp2p/discv5/discv5-theory.md

 ## TopDisc Capability

-A node indicates support for TopDisc by including the `topic-discovery` entry in its ENR.
+A node indicates support for TopDisc by including the [`topic-discovery`][topic-discovery-entry] entry in its ENR.

     topic-discovery = <version>

 The value of `topic-discovery` is an unsigned integer identifying the supported TopDisc protocol version.
 Nodes whose ENR does not contain `topic-discovery`, or whose `topic-discovery` value is not supported by the local implementation are not inserted into service tables and are not selected for TopDisc registration or lookup requests.

+[topic-discovery-entry]: ../enr-entries/topic-discovery.md

 ## Services and Service Identifiers